-- 1. Car trouble of any kind (The Jackson Local Board of Education provides transportation which delivers students to school on time) - 2.
+- 1. Children arriving to school by personal transportation. - 2.
 Oversleeping - 3.
-Missing the bus - 4.
+Missing the school bus - 4.
 Traffic jam - 5.
-Staying out of school an unnecessary length of time because of doctor's appointment, job interview, or driver's license - 6.
-Registering to vote and for the draft (students can do this at school) - 7.
-Babysitting in non-emergency situations - 8.
-Running non-emergency errands for parents or anyone else - 9.
+Babysitting in non-emergency situations - 6.
+Staying out of school an unnecessary length of time because of doctor's appointment, job interview, or driver's license exam. - 7.
+Car trouble of any kind (The Jackson Local School Board of Education provides transportation which delivers students to school on time) - 8.
+Registering to vote and for the draft (students can do this at school) - 9.
+Running non-emergency errands for parents or anyone else - 10.
 Making repairs on one's own or anyone else's car